Sónar Barcelona: a festival of electronic music and digital art

 - 1 night pass: from 79 euros online.

-The Sónar space is a little trickier to access as it’s located outside Barcelona at the Fira Gran Via de l’Hospitalet de Llobregat.
+The Sónar Night space is a little tricky to access as it’s located outside Barcelona at the Fira Gran Via de l’Hospitalet de Llobregat.

 Sónar by night is a little further out, but don’t panic!
 The festival organisers have thought of everything.
 A special bus service is laid on during the entire festival, called SonarBus.
 The bus has 2 lines and the journey costs 2.50 euros.